 What Do You Need To Know Before Buying a Whole House Generator?

-The best whole house generators can of course be pricey.
+The highest quality generators can of course be pricey.
 The more power you need, the more you’re going to pay up front.
 Then there’s fuel costs.
 The more power you use, and the longer runtime the generator needs to provide it, the more fuel you need.
-The type of fuel a particular unit uses, and how expensive it is or difficult to get in your area, should be considered when shopping for a whole house generator.
+The type of fuel a particular unit uses, and how expensive it is or difficult to get in your area, should be considered when shopping for a whole house unit.
 Fuel levels will have to be checked, unless you want to be scrambling for fuel every time the weatherman predicts a storm.
 Some units might also require a certain amount of fuel pressure, so be sure your hardware or local utility can deliver.

 There’s also a noise factor.
 Even a portable generator can run at a constant 80 decibels – about the sound of a loud lawn mower, and running continuously.
 A whole house unit is generally more efficient and more insulated.
 But noise level is something to consider, so be sure to take a look at the manufacturer ratings and consumer reviews for each prospective unit to give you some idea, balanced against any options for enclosures, insulation, or sound-proofing.
 Many models are given a rating of 62 decibels, but that is often the noise level measured at 25 feet away.
 The closer the generator is to your living area, the lower level of noise you’ll be looking for.